RafaelNTeixeira/Trike/README.md

 ---

 ### Move Validation and Execution
-The `move(+GameState, +Move, -NewGameState)` predicate takes the current game state, the move to take and the new game state resulting from that move.
+The `move(+GameState, +Move, -NewMove, -NewGameState)` predicate takes the current game state, the move to take, the new move in case an incorrect one was given and the new game state resulting from that move.

 Inside that function, we use the predicate `check_if_valid(+Board, +X, +Y)` to check if the move to take is inside the board and if it corresponds to a valid move: